yeminko/server-hub/README.md

 ServerHub is a simple configuration-as-a-service platform that allows you to store and retrieve configurations through REST APIs.
 Store your application settings, feature flags, and environment variables in a centralized location with path-based organization.

+## Quick Start with Docker 🐳

+If you have Docker installed, check out our [DOCKER.md](DOCKER.md) guide for the easiest way to run ServerHub.
+You can get started with just one command!

 ## Environment Setup

 ### Prerequisites